elailai94/Algorithms/README.md

 # Algorithms
 ### About
-Here's a small selection of a
+Here's a small selection of implemented algorithms from my CS 240 Data Structures & Data Management class.
+They are all written in C++.